 If screenings are positive, screening for perinatal mood disorders is most effective when connected to interventions.
 Develop a plan for intervening when perinatal mood disorders or other mental health concerns are identified.

-Inform and educate client on findings, diagnosis, and resources to support them.
+Inform and educate patient on findings, diagnosis, and resources to support them.

 For clinical providers, follow the American College of Obstetrician and Gynecologists’ Guideline on the Treatment and Management of Mental Health Conditions During Pregnancy and Postpartum.